Can I Sue My Employer After a Robbery?

 - Causation: The breach of duty caused reasonably foreseeable injuries

-- Damages: You suffered losses that you can get legally compensated for (note that you may be able to recover damages for pain and suffering in a negligence case)
+- Damages: You suffered losses that you can get legally compensated for (note that you can recover damages for pain and suffering in a negligence case)

-Whether you can show that your employer breached their duty of care to you will depend on the circumstances.
+Whether you can show that your employer breached its duty of care to you will depend on the circumstances.
 Those would include:

 - The location of the business (e.g., if you are in a high-crime area, your employer would need to take greater precautions)